osquery/osquery/docs/wiki/deployment/extensions.md

+# Developing osquery Extensions

-osquery supports proprietary tables, config plugins, and logger plugins built in C++ (or languages other than C++) through a Thrift-based extensions API.
-This is helpful if your enterprise or integration uses an internal method for configuration or log collection.
-You can internally develop and maintain these custom behaviors in an extension, and ask osquery to depend on the plugins it exposes.
-To make deployment and management of extensions simpler, osqueryd may "autoload", or subprocess, these extension binaries and monitor their performance.
+osquery supports proprietary tables, config plugins, and logger plugins built in C++ (or other languages) through a Thrift-based extensions API.
+This is helpful if your deployment of osquery uses a custom method for osquery configuration or log collection.
+You can internally develop and maintain these custom behaviors in an extension, and ask osquery to depend on the plugins exposed by the extension.
+To make deployment and management of extensions simpler, `osqueryd` may "autoload", or subprocess, these extension binaries and monitor their performance.

 If you are interested in writing extensions, please read the [SDK and Extensions](../development/osquery-sdk.md) development article.
 That wiki article describes the Thrift API and provides example C++ code for an extension.
 Every extension runs as a separate process and communicates to the main osquery process using Thrift and a UNIX domain socket.
 A single extension may contain an arbitrary number of plugins, and each are registered using a setUp API call.
 Facebook, for example, is known to deploy an `fb-osquery` package and a single extension binary that contains its Facebook-specific tables and internal configuration/logging APIs.